flypenguin/hugo-flypenguin-de/content/post/2018/2018-04-24-gitlab-spot-runners-puppet.md

 ### Remarks

-If you wander what all those <span class="lang:default decode:true crayon-inline ">create::THING</span>  entries are - it's this:
+If you wander what all those `create::THING`  entries are - it's this:

 ```default
 $files = hiera_hash('create::files', {})